a-langlais/a-langlais/README.md

 Welcome to my GitHub repository.

 I'm passionate about merging ecology with advanced data science to drive impactful conservation strategies.
-With a background in feild studies and statistics plus a keen interest in open-source hardware, I strive to innovate in biodiversity monitoring and ecological research methodologies.
+With a background in field studies and statistics plus a keen interest in open-source hardware, I strive to innovate in biodiversity monitoring and ecological research methodologies.

 ---